racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 - `Fingerprint Sensor`: **Disabled** `(Causes issues with wake from sleep)`;
 - `CSM Support`: **Yes**.

+**Note: If you can't see any boot entries with CMS support set to Yes, change it to NO. After this you will get a garbled screen, to fix this put the laptop to sleep by closing the lid till the light starts blinking and wake it up**

 # What works

 - Sleep / Wake